Get

 Exercise

 Maine Coons don’t need a particularly extensive amount of exercise.
 These cats often have spurts of energy and then prefer to lounge and nap.
 Despite their large size, these cats rarely prefer staying at ground level.
 They love to jump up to high vantage points and observe from their perch.
-So, they’ll benefit from having a cat tree that can support large cat breeds.
+So, they’ll benefit from having a cat tree that can support large and heavy cat breeds.

 Training